-Together with the nation’s ambulance partners, including the Royal Flying Doctor Service, we will develop a platform to model and test resource allocation of our novel road and air stroke units in test beds across Australia.
+Together with the nation’s ambulance partners, including the Royal Flying Doctor Service, we are developing a platform to model and test resource allocation of our novel road and air stroke units across Australia.
 This will provide a much-needed sustainable resource for optimisation, long-term.

 "We will identify the barriers so we offer the right treatment, at the right time, for the right patient"- Neurologist and co-chief investigator, Professor Stephen Davis

 Meet one of the Alliance’s telestroke architects, Andrew Bivard.

 Read more: Bivard A, Churilov L and Parsons M — Artificial intelligence for decision support in acute stroke in Nature Reviews Neurology.